-As part of the Culture is Key initiative, five Rhode Island cultural organizations will undertake pilot projects where they will collaborate with local journalists to test and evaluate ways to further integrate civic engagement into cultural programming.
-These organizations span diverse disciplines including museums, libraries, theaters, festivals, and youth programming.
+As part of the Culture is Key initiative, five Rhode Island cultural organizations will undertake pilot projects where they will collaborate with local journalists and media producers to explore how to deepen the civic impacts of cultural programs.
+Representing radio, public television, print journalism, video production, and content development for social media, the journalists bring to the pilot projects their perspectives on community engagement, media literacy, media production, and the public role of cultural and media organizations to the pilot projects.
+The participating organizations span diverse disciplines including museums, libraries, theaters, festivals, and youth programming.
 Each has a strong track record of delivering quality cultural experiences for diverse audiences across the Ocean State.
 The organizations are listed below and more details about their projects is forthcoming.

 newportFILM inspires, educates, and entertains by presenting current and impactful documentaries that build community and propel change.